 We routinely share personal information with:

-When you consent for us to do so, we may share your sensitive personal information with companies, organisations or individuals outside of Medical Solutions UK Ltd in order to provide you with additional services, if they are available to you.
+If you consent for us to do so, we may share your sensitive personal information with third parties to provide you with additional services if they are available to you.

 These services include, but are not limited to: